Ender108/Wayfarer/GAMEPLAY.md

 # Gameplay Guide

-### Wayfarer is meant to be played on Very Hard difficulty with Hardcore mode enabled.
+### Wayfarer is meant to be played on Normal difficulty with Hardcore mode enabled.
 You can change these options if you wish but it will negatively affect the intended balance.

 - I strongly recommend taking a look at the Load Order Library and visiting the mod page for a mod you are curious or have questions about since I can't cover every gameplay change here.
 Below are what I feel to be the most notable ones.